Suzanne Mallouk: Life and career

 In the late 1980s, Mallouk performed under the name Ruby Desire at nightclubs such as Area, Madam Rosa's, and Palladium.
 She was signed to Les Disques Du Crépuscule and released a cover of Donna Summer's "Bad Girls" in 1987.
 Mallouk co-wrote the song "Like This Like That" by Madagascar, which was released on Capitol Records in 1988.
-With Capitol records, she toured Europe as the song climbed the British dance charts.
+With Capitol Records, she toured Europe as the song climbed the British dance charts.
 After the tour, she decided to leave the music business, to go to school, as she worked as a bartender as the Tunnel nightclub.

 The death of Basquiat in August 1988 and the AIDS epidemic were catalysts for Mallouk to leave the East Village.
 She went on to receive a bachelor's degree in psychology and chemistry from Hunter College in New York.
 In 2001, she graduated from St. George's University School of Medicine in Grenada, British West Indies.
 She completed her internship in internal medicine and residency in general psychiatry at Beth Israel Medical Center.
-She is a diplomat of the American Board of Psychiatry and Neurology and she became a member of the American Psychoanalytic Association, after completing psychoanalytic training at the William Alanson White Institute in New York City.
+She is a diplomate of the American Board of Psychiatry and Neurology and became a member of the American Psychoanalytic Association after completing psychoanalytic training at the William Alanson White Institute, in New York City.
 Mallouk continues to paint, and has a private practice in New York City as a psychiatrist and psychoanalyst.

 Claire Forlani as Gina Cardinale in the Julian Schnabel film Basquiat (1996) is a composite of Basquiat's girlfriends, including Mallouk.